 Even if there are illustrations of the power of CLT in your subject or phase, as a new teacher it is often tempting to turn strategies into ‘activities’.
 We should not mock new teachers for this, but we should be sympathetic to the complexity of the professional work they are undertaking as a new teacher.
 Sometimes these activities then lack meaning and purpose, and this is not good for the children they teach.

 Finally, there is opportunity cost.
-In the History teacher community, there is both a strong tradition of professional theorising developed over decades by the History Association, and schools of research into learning in History all over the world, that I think are accessible to new teachers.
+In the History teacher community, there is both a strong tradition of professional theorising developed over decades by the Historical Association, and schools of research into learning in History all over the world, that I think are accessible to new teachers.
 Some people, such as Arthur Chapman, connect these two sources of professional wisdom very powerfully.
 Alphonse the Camel anyone?

 I have made it my mission to try to remember what it is like to start teaching.
 Every year, as I get to know a new History PGCE group, they enable me to retrieve some of the fear, joy, and confusion of my first few years in teaching.
 So whilst I salute the expert teachers on Twitter making good use of CLT, I am very sceptical about its value with new teachers.